sgatesdev/React_Blog_Hooks/README.md

 React Blog is a full stack MERN application.
 I rewrote the frontend using Redux Hooks, utilized a new library for Google Sign-In, and updated styling with Bootstrap.
 This app uses a custom backend (REST API) that I built using Node and Express.
 The API has protected routes that use Google's Sign In API to verify tokens before allowing access.
 The backend manages a MongoDB Atlas database.

-The frontend is hosted on my personal domain.
-The backend is hosted on Heroku and for the database I used MongoDB Atlas.

-The app is deployed on my personal domain.
-Check it out [here](https://samgates.io/projects/react-blog-hooks/)!

 ## Table of Contents

 - [Installation](#installation)